YourRoyalLinus/from-scratch-web-server/README.md

 # From Scratch Web Server

-A simple web server that can return html files and images
+A simple Linux web server that can return html files and images

-This code is built from this artcile https://www.c-sharpcorner.com/article/creating-your-own-web-server-using-C-Sharp/ updated with newer C# features
+This code is built from this artcile https://www.c-sharpcorner.com/article/creating-your-own-web-server-using-C-Sharp/ updated with newer C# features and built to run on Linux

 ---